 In lieu of such a heroic narrative, what are we actually watching?
 Marathon-length takes, exercises in reconnecting cinema to the passage of time, removing the audience from a narratively tendentious structure where each scene is meaningful only as a presage of the future.
 Death promises that no scene will meaningfully “grow” into the next scene or trace a tapestry of events toward final conclusion; the scenes are only themselves, not stepping stones for their successors.

 Most of the film consists of observing an ambulance attendant named Mioara (Luminita Gheorghiu), who suspects Mr. Lazarescu has colon cancer due to his decades of drinking, struggle to find a hospital that will accept him.
 But in lieu of forward momentum, Mr. Lazarescu is a narrative of circular cynicism and eventlessness, and each successive hospital’s refusal to take-in the title character is not a melodrama of reflection or an opportunity to reconsider the meaning of the film but one more pitiless fact that adds up to, well, essentially nothing.
 Each time Mr. Lazarescu visits a hospital, it plays out not as a logical continuum of the last one but as a repetition or a continual replaying of it.
-Rather than progressing through increasingly baroque or terrifying layers of hell, deepening and descending further and thus allowing for a perversely negative kind of progress, Puiu’s film considers Mr. Lazarescu’s end as a perennial and continual detour.
+Rather than progressing through increasingly baroque or terrifying layers of hell, deepening and descending further and thus allowing for a perversely negative kind of progress, Puiu’s film considers Mr. Lazarescu’s end as a continual, absurd detour.

 And while the camera is watching, it resonates a quiet intensity, hinting at deep reservoirs of anger and sadness as the camera destabilizes from placid composure to something that borders on agitation.
 It’s as though the camera – which initiates a queasy head-shaking movement eventually, after waiting through the long takes for any catharsis, good or bad – is losing its sanity and its hope as the takes continue on.
 There’s no avarice beyond that in the camera’s eye, no attempt to incorporate the world, no greed for meaning.
 By the end, it mostly seems like it wants to get away, to cleanse itself, just to escape.

 The only hope the film proffers, frankly, is the rise of the New Romanian Cinema, perhaps the most assiduously thoughtful and humanistic cinematic movement to emerge in the last decade or so.
 The fate of people like Dante Lazarescu cling to these filmmakers like thorns.
-They’re women and men and men that just won’t die, but, in this society, they just can’t live either.
+They’re women and men that just won’t die, but, in this society, they just can’t live either.
 The Death of Mr. Lazarescu, charged with undertows of anxiety and abjection, suggests that there is nothing remotely heroic about its title character holding on for one minute longer.
 This is not a personal fight, a display of willful agency, for continual existence in a world.
 It’s not an allegory for holding on in spite of mounting odds.
 Mr. Lazarescu does not represent anything; the film doesn’t allow him that kind of totemic greatness.
 But he does, at least, reflect one thing: a cosmic imbalance, or a cosmic joke, that just happens to be playing out in this one man.